 The bronze casting of Present Arms, Army (photo) is currently being assembled by the skillful team of Palm, Inc. in Loveland, Colorado.
-The 200 lb. bronze casting is 5’10” tall and this sculpture will be permanently installed next to a US Marine Honor Guard for a Veterans Park in Nebraska.
+The 200 lb. bronze casting is 5’10” tall and will be permanently installed next to a US Marine Honor Guard for a Veterans Park in Nebraska.

 Leyendecker was famous for his illustrations for the Saturday Evening Post and is one of my favorite illustrators from the Golden Age of Illustration.
 What he excelled at and was known for was his unique depiction of the male figure.
 Whether it was an athlete, a business man or a soldier, a Leyendecker Post cover represented American standards of beauty.